14 Ways to Reduce Anxiety Naturally

 5. Deep Breathing:

-One of the best practices for reducing stress, worry and fear is taking time to take long, deep breaths.
-This practice takes you out of the sympathetic fight or flight mode and puts us into a parasympathetic mode that dampens the hot areas of the brain and allows us to rest and heal.
+One of the best practices for reducing stress, worry, and fear is taking time to take long, deep breaths.
+This practice takes you out of the sympathetic fight or flight mode and puts you into a parasympathetic mode that dampens the hot areas of the brain and allows you to rest and heal.

 Practice for 5-10+ minutes while applying positive visualization to help calm and relax your body and mind.